Paul has been passionate about playing, recording, and listening to music for over 35 years. Born in the U.K., he now lives in Florida.

 - I would opt for something more powerful, if using in a large room.

-Understanding the Speaker Specs: A Basic Guide
+Understanding Speaker Specs: A Beginner's Guide

 Understanding the specifications for speakers can help you to buy the right ones for your needs.
 Below are the main specs that you are likely to encounter and a brief explanation of what each of them means.